oscar-system/book.oscar-system.org/index.md

 # {{ site.title }}

-This is a stub for the OSCAR book website
+This is a stub for the OSCAR book website.

+This checks whether the system works properly.